zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/vbcs-lab/applicationdevelopment-labguide.md

   - Section 3 – [Create Mobile Application](#exercise-3-section-3--create-mobile-application)

-### Exercise 3 - Section 1 – Create First Web Application
+### Exercise 3 - Section 1 – Create Web Application

 In the last exercise you created three business objects and added data to them; now you will create a web application to work with them